org-cloudbees-dragan/traditional-ha/README.md

 ### Option1_Join_the_containerized_browser_in_a_Box

 * open a browser on your host machine and point it to [http://localhost:3000](http://localhost:3000).
-* This will open a VNC session to the Linux container with a Firefox browser in it.
+* This will open a VNC session to the Linux container with a Firefox browser.
 * From the start menu (Top to the left) open Firefox browser.

 ![ff-box](docs/ff-box.png)